About the BS in Civil Engineering Degree

 - Water Resources Engineering

-Accreditation — Our B.S.C.E. curriculum was developed to meet ABET accreditation requirements for the civil engineering degree program.
+Accreditation — Our BSCE program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 This is the same professional accreditation you will find at Big 10 and large research universities.
 (View our Student Outcomes, which meet ABET accreditation standards.)

 Labs and Projects — Our program has been specifically designed to incorporate lab and project experiences across the curriculum.
 From building a 30-ft. wooden bridge as a freshman, designing and testing your own concrete mix, or configuring a functional water purification system, our whole program is designed to have you in the lab applying the concepts and theories you’re learning in class.
 As you do this, you will also be developing practical skills and experience to give you the competitive edge when you graduate.
 In Fall 2020, the new Cedarville University Civil Engineering Center (CEC) was opened.
 This 22,000 square foot, state-of-the-art facility has been specifically designed around our hands-on approach to civil engineering.